Pablo8241/OneNose_Project/README.md

 ```

 **Tips:**
 - Ensure the sensor readings and file are generated properly after starting the script for the first time.
+For example, look for corrupt/empty readings or improperly generated CSV file.
-- Use consistent labeling to prevent having to alter the file names later due to mistakes (e.g. try not to accidentally switch labels for chocolateicecream with chocoicecream).
+- Use consistent labeling to prevent having to alter the file names later due to mistakes.
+For example, try not to accidentally switch the label chocolateicecream with chocoicecream later.

 ### Stopping the Main Program